-Respiration may also be measured using a $CO_2$ module.
-See 13 Monitoring Carbon Dioxide ( $CO_2$ ) for respiration information specific to those modules.
+Respiration may also be measured using a CO_2 module or anesthetic gas (AG) module.
+See 14 Monitoring Carbon Dioxide (CO_2) and 15 Monitoring Anesthetic Gas (AG) for respiration information specific to those modules.

 8.2 Impedance Resp Safety Information

 - When monitoring the patient's impedance respiration, do not use ESU-proof ECG cables.
 The monitor cannot measure impedance respiration with ESU-proof ECG cables. - If you do not set the detection level for the respiration correctly in manual detection mode, it may not be possible for the monitor to detect apnea.
 If you set the detection level too low, the monitor is more likely to detect cardiac activity, and to falsely interpret cardiac activity as respiratory activity in case of apnea. - The respiration measurement does not recognize the cause of apneas.
 It only indicates an alarm if a pre-adjusted time has elapsed without a breath being detected since the last detected breath.
 Therefore, it cannot be used for diagnostic purpose. - If operating under conditions according to the EMC Standard IEC 60601-1-2 (Radiated Immunity 3V/m), field strengths above 3V/m may cause erroneous measurements at various frequencies.
 Therefore, it is recommended to avoid the use of electrically radiating equipment in close proximity to the impedance respiration measurement unit. - The current used to measure impedance respiration may cause rate changes in Minute Ventilation Rate Responsive Pacemakers.
 If you suspect the patient monitor is affecting the pacemaker rate then replace the ECG cable with an ECG cable that contains ESU filters.